Detect rage clicks, error clicks, dead clicks and mouse shakes

 • Filter: Custom event category is UX research

-Tip: You can merge all codes described above and use them in one custom tag because they all use the same setup and trigger.
-Only make sure to use the same name for custom event category.
+Tip: You can merge all the codes described above and use them in one custom tag because they all use the same setup and trigger.
+Just make sure you use the same name for the custom event category.
 For example, UX research.

 Was this article helpful?